cosmos/ibc/spec/ics-003-connection-semantics/README.md

 ## Synopsis

-This standards document describes the abstraction of an IBC *connection*: two stateful objects (*connection ends*) on two separate chains, each associated with a light client of the other chain, which together facilitate cross-chain substate verification and packet association (through channels).
+This standards document describes the abstraction of an IBC *connection*: two stateful objects (*connection ends*) on two separate chains, each associated with a light client of the other chain, which together facilitate cross-chain sub-state verification and packet association (through channels).
 Protocols for safely establishing a connection between two chains and cleanly closing a connection are described.

 ### Motivation

-The core IBC protocol provides *authorization* and *ordering* semantics for packets: guarantees, respectively, that packets have been committed on the sending blockchain (and according state transitions executed, such as escrowing tokens), and that they have been committed exactly once in a particular order and can be delivered exactly once in that same order.
-The *connection* abstraction specified in this standard, in conjunction with the *client* abstraction specified in [ICS 2](../ics-002-consensus-verification), defines the *authorization* semantics of IBC.
+The core IBC protocol provides *authorisation* and *ordering* semantics for packets: guarantees, respectively, that packets have been committed on the sending blockchain (and according state transitions executed, such as escrowing tokens), and that they have been committed exactly once in a particular order and can be delivered exactly once in that same order.
+The *connection* abstraction specified in this standard, in conjunction with the *client* abstraction specified in [ICS 2](../ics-002-consensus-verification), defines the *authorisation* semantics of IBC.
 Ordering semantics are described in [ICS 4](../ics-004-channel-and-packet-semantics)).

 ### Definitions